fntelecomllc/studio/REMEDIATION_ROADMAP.md

         1. Manually test that API calls made near the session expiry time are automatically refreshed and succeed.
         2. Test that concurrent API calls only trigger a single refresh request.

-### Issue 4: Enum and Constant Desynchronization
+### ✅ Issue 4: Enum and Constant Desynchronization - **COMPLETED**

 *   **Severity Classification:** High
 *   **Priority Ranking:** 2
 *   **Estimated Effort:** Medium (for manual audit) / Large (for automation)
 *   **Dependency Mappings:** None
 *   **Risk Assessment:** High.
 If the frontend and backend enums for concepts like `CampaignStatusEnum` or `CampaignTypeEnum` are out of sync, it can lead to incorrect data being sent to the backend, or the frontend failing to display data correctly.
+*   **✅ COMPLETED:** Manual audit and fixing of all enum and constant mismatches completed
+*   **✅ Implementation Status:**
+    *   ✅ Fixed CampaignType vs CampaignStatus confusion in backend and frontend
+    *   ✅ Added missing enums: PersonaStatus, ProxyStatus, CampaignPhase, etc.
+    *   ✅ Synchronized enum values between Go models and TypeScript types
+    *   ✅ Fixed enum case mismatches (camelCase vs snake_case)
+    *   ✅ Updated all campaign workflow components to use correct enums
-*   **Immediate Action Items:** Perform a manual audit of all enums and constants shared between the frontend and backend.
+*   **✅ Result:** All enums and constants are now synchronized between frontend and backend
 *   **Specific Refactoring Instructions:**
     *   **Target Files:**
         *   Backend: [`backend/internal/models/models.go`](backend/internal/models/models.go) (for `CampaignStatusEnum`, `CampaignTypeEnum`, etc.)